-Union College was granted Developmental Status with the Kentucky Board of Nursing and began the pre-nursing phase in the Fall of 2012.
+Union College was granted Developmental Status with the Kentucky Board of Nursing and began the pre-nursing phase of the program in 2012.
 Subsequently, approval from the Southern Association of Colleges and Schools, Commission on Colleges and approval from the Kentucky Council on Post-Secondary Education has been granted.
 The baccalaureate program at Union College is accredited by the Commission on Collegiate Nursing Education.

 The Union College Department of Nursing is dedicated to providing an environment of scholarly questioning, inquiry and service.
 The liberal studies, sciences and nursing core prepares graduates to address the holistic health care needs of diverse populations in the region and beyond, and to pursue graduate education.